bimzty/bimzty.github.io/README.md

 ## 1.Research for Spike protein on SARS-CoV-2 virus (07/2023-08/2023)

-Position: Data Analyst Intern
+Position: Data Analyst Intern <br>
-Location: Shenzhen Bay Laboratory.
+Location: Shenzhen Bay Laboratory. <br>
 tutor: Chaowang https://www.szbl.ac.cn/en/scientificresearch/researchteam/3372.html

 I was mainly involved in identifying mutational hotspots and capturing the mutation distribution using the Gaussian Process on the SARS-CoV-2 spike protein.